MLOpsGroup23/MLOps-Project/reports/README.md

 >
 > Answer:

-In the end, we achieved a total code coverage of 70%.
-Many of the files have 100% coverage and almost all files have above 80% coverage.
+In the end, we achieved a total code coverage of $70\%$.
+Many of the files have $100\%$ coverage and almost all files have above $80\%$ coverage.

-However, our FastAPI server and its interface with Google Cloud Firestone has not been tested.
-Also, our wandb sweeping functionality was not tested with pytests.
-We admit that testing our server and its endpoints is important, however, we prioritized testing our model doing development.
-We know that FastAPI has a good testing framework, which could be used in the future.
+However, our FastAPI server and its interface with Google Cloud Firestore has not been tested.
+Also, our WANDB sweeping functionality was not tested with Pytest.
+Although testing our server and its endpoints is important, but we have prioritized testing our model (and the adjacent components, such as data loading) during development, as we had an assumption that this would be the part of the code that changed the most from commit to commit.
+FastAPI has a good testing framework, which could be used in the future, if the frontend is built out.

 Even though we have high code coverage, we cannot know if the application is error free.
 For instance, most of our testing provides input to different functions.
-Since these inputs do not cover the entire input-space, we cannot know if our application works with all inputs.
-This is especially a problem when others use the application, as they will likely provide a very different input than the input used during development.
+Since these inputs do not cover the entire input-space, we can never truly know if our application works with all inputs.
+This is especially problematic if others use the application, as they will likely at some points try very different inputs than the range of inputs we have considered reasonable during development.

 ### Question 9